-The first pilot test program for wider spreads focused on small cap stocks and was initiated by the Securities and Exchange Commission.
-This provided more liquidity for these stocks, and was a huge success becoming the standard for all small cap stocks.
+The first pilot test program for wider spreads focused on small cap stocks and was initiated by the Securities and Exchange Commission (SEC).
+This provided more liquidity for these stocks and was a huge success, becoming the standard for all small cap stocks.

-The wider spread program was initiated after many giant and larger Buy Side Institutions requested a wider spread for small caps to trade on a short-term basis.
+The wider spread program was initiated after many larger and giant Buy Side Institutions requested a wider spread for small caps to trade on a short-term basis.

-This is good news for all small lot Retail Traders as they can ride the coattails of the Professional Traders, getting in ahead of the High Frequency Traders.
+This is good news for all small-lot Retail Traders as they can ride the coattails of the Professional Traders getting in ahead of the High Frequency Traders (HFTs).
 Increasing short-term trading activity makes the Stock Market healthier and easier to trade.
-However, the new Candlestick Patterns from Wider Spread Programs are also changing price in subtle ways.
+However, the New Candlestick Patterns from Wider Spread Programs are also changing price in subtle ways.

-It is imperative to use all the Worden TC2000 Indicators that are designed to reveal larger lot activity over smaller lot activity.
-These help confirm that the price action is indeed a giant to larger institution that is Swing Trading a huge amount of stock.
+It is imperative to use all the Worden TC2000 Indicators that are designed to reveal larger-lot activity over smaller-lot activity.
+These help confirm that the price action is indeed a larger to giant institution that is Swing Trading a huge amount of stock.

-The chart example below is a fine example of a small cap stock with 11 million outstanding shares, that has benefited from increased liquidity and more active short-term trading.
+The chart below is a fine example of a small cap stock with 11 million outstanding shares that has benefited from increased liquidity and more active short-term trading.

 Martha Stokes CMT